 Encouraging thinking skills by asking real and relevant questions, in constructing, the question can be asked ‘how many wheels do you need to build the truck?’

-For Maths Week 2012 we have been sharing ideas on promoting the following maths concepts in your service –
+We have some ideas on promoting the following maths concepts in your service –

 number, pattern, shape and space, and measuring and comparisons.
-We hope you find these find these useful in supporting positive attitudes and confidence in maths for the children in your care.
+We hope you find these useful in supporting positive attitudes and confidence in maths for the children in your care.

 A very big THANK YOU to the children and staff at The ABC Club in Meath, and all the Learning Story participants, for the use of their photo’s, video’s and wonderful stories.